 Precisely which organizations and individuals were behind, or had knowledge of the 9/11 attacks is still unclear.
 Plenty of ludicrous theories about the attacks have been put forward by assorted lunatics and even intelligence agents.
 Remember David Shayler, the MI5 officer who, during the high-tide of the 9/11 truth movement, argued that the planes that struck the Twin Towers were in fact missiles camouflaged by holograms?
 Perhaps in order to ensure that nobody could take his theory about 9/11 seriously, Shayler also claimed to be the Messiah (move over, David Icke) and to be able to control the footballing fortunes of Middlesbrough F.C.
-The preposterous assertions of Shayler and many others have served as a useful distraction, discrediting anybody who dares to ask probing questions about the attacks.
+The preposterous assertions of Shayler, like those of the absurd Alex Jones, have served over time as a useful distraction, discrediting anybody who dares to ask probing questions about the attacks.
 But the doubts and questions of independent investigators and victims' family members are not so easily laughed off.
 To this day, many people are aware that, in the title of Jon Gold's useful recent collection of interviews, We Were Lied to About 9/11 and they are looking for an honest and coherent account of what actually happened.

 So what about the 'inside job' theory?
 I think that it is possible that elements the US state either played a part in orchestrating 9/11 or allowed the attacks to happen, something the US has certainly done before as a pretext for war (Griffin, perhaps the most coherent and persistent of all the inside job advocates, famously termed 9/11 'the new Pearl Harbour', borrowing the Project for a New American Century's phrase from 1997).
 Contra Chomsky, it would be worth knowing if this was indeed the case.
 For one thing, it would provide the families of the victims with closure.
 It might also help to convince those who need convincing that the bourgeoisie is thoroughly Machiavellian.
 Indeed, fear of being labelled a conspiracy theorist (a fear that is widespread among Marxists and anarchists, it seems to me) should not prevent us from recognizing that ruling classes the world over shroud their activities in secrecy and disinformation.
 Power prefers darkness.